d3x0r/STFRPhysics/LightSpeedExperiment.md

 # Light Speed Experiment Proposal

+This is a test for difference in 1 way speed of light, rather than strictly measuring any speed of light.

-Using unsynchronized clocks, an apparatus with 2 devices, called emitters, which have stable clocks, that don't drift between themselves so they always emit a pulse of light(or radio > 5Ghz) with a fixed interval.
+Using unsynchronized clocks, an apparatus with 2 devices, called emitters, which have stable clocks, with minimal drift between each other so they always emit a pulse of light(or radio > 5Ghz) with a fixed interval.
 The pulse should be short, but only needs to be off long enough to register a distinct 'on' event later.
 The time between the pulses should be more than the transmission time between pulse generator and detector, given a standard speed of light.

 A third device called detector, detects the pulses from the emitters, and records the time from a local clock when the leading edge of the pulse is detected, or when the pulse is first able to be detected.